 Time in the workshop is precious - it is an opportunity for you to interact with the workshop leader and other participants through questions and discussions and to share your experiences and concerns.
 To make the most of this time we sometimes ask you to carry out learning activities ahead of the workshop so that everyone comes into the class with the same basic knowledge.
 We keep this prior learning to a minimum and often make use of online videos.
-Online videos provided through 'Molly' can be accessed by University members anytime, anywhere, through a browser or app.
+Online videos provided through LinkedIn Learning can be accessed by University members anytime, anywhere, through a browser or app.

 Your course booking will tell you if any prior learning activity is required.
-If you don't have an environment where you can do this learning, you can come along to one of our 'quiet' sessions.
-These are scheduled every week in normal term-time, and are a quiet space where you can work through 'Molly' videos or other workshop resources.
+If you don't have an environment where you can do this learning, you can come along to one of our LinkedIn Learning sessions.
+These are a quiet space where you can work through videos or other workshop resources.

-If you arrive for a workshop without having done the prior learning, the workshop leader may suggest that you come back on another session.
+If you turn up to a workshop without having done the prior learning, the workshop leader may suggest that you come back on another session.